Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

      value of ``x`` must be matched by a pattern.
-Additionally, every pattern must be reachable, i.e., for each pattern there must be a legal (type-safe) value of ``x`` that matches that pattern, and which does not match any pattern preceeding it.
+Additionally, every pattern must be reachable, i.e., for each pattern there must be a legal (type-safe) value of ``x`` that matches that pattern, and which does not match any pattern preceding it.

 Statements
 ***********